s0sharma/Blog-Website/README.md

 # Blog Website

-* List This is a blog website made by using EJS, Node.js, Express.js, Lodash.
+*  This is a blog website made by using EJS, Node.js, Express.js, Lodash.
 It also has a MongoDB data base.
-* List New Blog Can be composed by going [https://dry-wildwood-13884.herokuapp.com/Compose](https://dry-wildwood-13884.herokuapp.com/Compose) page.
+*  New Blog Can be composed by going [https://dry-wildwood-13884.herokuapp.com/Compose](https://dry-wildwood-13884.herokuapp.com/Compose) page.

 ## Tech Stack